BriansIDP/OmniSafe-Workshop/index.md

 ## Call for Papers
 {: #cfp}

-The **OmniSafe Workshop** at **ICLR 2027** invites submissions from researchers and practitioners working on the safety, privacy, and reliability of audio-visual large language models.
+The **OmniSafe Workshop** invites submissions from researchers and practitioners working on the safety, privacy, and reliability of audio-visual large language models.

 ### Scope